vitaliiU/manual/js.md

 ### Variables_Let:

-#available inside the block (all betveen {}) (in which it is declared) and in nested functions and block{}:
+Available inside the block (all betveen {}) (in which it is declared) and in nested functions and block{}:
-#let return ReferenceError if it call till declaration && return undefined if it call till get value:
+Let return ReferenceError if it call untill declaration && return undefined if it call untill get value:

 ```jsx
 console.log(x);